badge icon

 Quote

-In the Ottoman State, intelligence activities have been regarded throughout history as a vital element for the survival of the state, with espionage being widely employed especially in border regions and diplomatic relations.
+Ottoman State intelligence activities have been regarded throughout history as a vital element for the state’s survival, with espionage operations widely employed especially in border regions and diplomatic relations.
 However, these activities reached their most systematic and institutionalized form during the reign of Sultan Abdulhamid II (1876–1909).
 Abdulhamid placed intelligence at the center of state administration to control internal opposition and defend the empire against external threats.

 Abdulhamid II ascended the throne amid severe political and military crisis following the Ottoman-Russian War (1877–78).
-The loss of territory, the rise of nationalist movements in the Balkans, increasing foreign debt, and European interference in Ottoman internal affairs pushed the sultan toward a more cautious, suspicious, and centralized style of governance.
-Yıldız Palace became the central hub of state administration; administrative, political, and security decisions were made directly under the sultan’s supervision.
-This approach made intelligence an inseparable component not only of security but also of the political decision-making process.
+The loss of territory, the rise of nationalist movements in the Balkans, increasing foreign debts, and European powers’ interference in Ottoman internal affairs pushed the sultan toward a more cautious suspicious and centralizing style of governance.
+Yıldız Palace became the center of state administration, with administrative political and security decisions made directly under the sultan’s supervision.
+This approach made intelligence activities an inseparable component not only of security but also of the political decision-making process.

-The Only Authentic Portrait of Sultan Abdulhamid II Taken Before His Selamlık Ceremony (SALT Research)
+The Only Authentic Portrait Before the Photograph Taken During Sultan II.
+Abdülhamid's Selamlık Ceremony (SALT Araştırma)

 Hafiyye Organization

-The Hafiyye organization operated under the Zabtiye Ministry during the reign of Abdulhamid II but was not formally listed in the state’s institutional structure.
-The term “hafiyye,” meaning secret investigator, referred to officials tasked with gathering information on internal and external security matters.
+The Hafiyye organization operated under the authority of the Zabtiye Ministry during the reign of Abdulhamid II but was not formally listed in the state’s official organizational structure.
+The term “hafiyye” meaning secret investigator referred to officials tasked with gathering information concerning the internal and external security of the state.

-Reports prepared by the hafiyye were called “jurnals.”
-These jurnals were submitted directly to the sultan, and administrative and military decisions were made based on verified information.
-Over time, the jurnal system became so widespread that a climate emerged in which every individual suspected others of reporting them, severely undermining trust in social relationships.
+Reports prepared by hafiyyes were called “journals.”
+These journals were submitted directly to the sultan and administrative and military decisions were made based on verified information.
+Over time the journal system became so widespread that a climate emerged in which every individual was suspected of reporting on others thereby undermining trust in social relationships.

 Development of the Hafiyye Organization

 Foreign experts were also consulted in reforming the organization.
-In 1884, with the contributions of Monsieur Bonin, brought from France, certain methods of the French police system were introduced into the Ottoman context.
-As a result, surveillance evolved from a personal, informal network into a more systematic mechanism.
+In particular following the arrival of Monsieur Bonin from France in 1884 certain methods of the French police system were introduced in the Ottoman Empire.
+As a result espionage evolved from a personal-based surveillance mechanism into a more systematic structure.

-Yıldız Palace served not merely as a residence for Abdulhamid but as the administrative and intelligence heart of the state.
-Reports from provinces, information from foreign embassies, and hafiyye jurnals were all centralized here, where the sultan personally reviewed them and made decisions.
-Thus, Abdulhamid maintained direct control over state affairs by having immediate access to intelligence.
+Yıldız Palace served not merely as a residence in Abdulhamid’s governance model but as the administrative and intelligence heart of the state.
+Reports from provinces intelligence reports from foreign embassies and hafiyye journals were all centralized here and the sultan personally reviewed these materials to make decisions.
+Thus Abdulhamid maintained control over state affairs as a ruler with direct access to information.

 Serhafiyes and Key Intelligence Officers